hnjzbss/EKAGen/README.md

 ## Contact Information

-If you have any suggestions or questions, you can contact us by: bushsh@mail2.sysu.edu.cn.
+If you have any suggestions or questions, you can contact us by: bushsh@alumni.sysu.edu.cn.
 Thank you for your attention!